TPB Information Sheet TPB(I) 21/2014

 What is a ‘third party’?

-- A third party is any entity other than the client and the registered agent.
+- For the purposes of Code Item 6 and the TASA, a third party means any entity other than the client and the registered agent.

-- In relation to a registered agent that outsources a component of the tax agent services to another entity (for example, another registered agent, a legal practitioner, or an overseas or offshore entity), the third party would include that other entity.
+- In relation to a registered agent that outsources a component of the tax agent services to another entity (for example, another registered tax practitioner, a legal practitioner, a contractor or an overseas or offshore entity), the third party would include that other entity.